Robust entanglement buffers based on SWAP interactions

-\textit{Conclusion.---} We have introduced the concept of entanglement buffers, local single- or multi-qubit devices shared by two parties, which accumulate and temporarily store ('cache') entanglement provided by a source for later on-demand use.
+\textit{Conclusion.---} We have introduced the concept of entanglement buffers, local single- or multi-qubit devices shared by two parties, which accumulate and temporarily store (``cache'') entanglement provided by a source for later on-demand use.
 Ideally, the buffer could be filled by means of full SWAP operations with source Bell pairs, thereby acting as a quantum memory for Bell states.
 Crucially, however, one or more ebits of entanglement can also be cached by consuming multiple source copies when only weaker partial SWAP or iSWAP interactions are available.
 This could facilitate entanglement storage for quantum networking tasks in a wider range of realistic settings with limited control accuracy.

-We have also analyzed the impact of transmission loss and found that entanglement buffers can have a higher success rate than single-shot Bell state storage.
-Future works could explore other realistic imperfections such as fluctuating interaction parameters and dephasing.
-Moreover, follow-up research should be concerned with the buffering of genuine multi-partite entanglement, extraction and redistribution of entanglement from the buffer, as well as experimental realizations of entanglement buffers.
+We have also demonstrated that the entanglement buffer scheme can tolerate realistic imperfections such as systematic or random deviations in the interaction parameters and decoherence during transmission or storage.
+Moreover, we have analyzed the impact of transmission loss and found that entanglement buffers can have a higher success rate than single-shot Bell state storage.

+Future works could explore the extraction and concentration of buffered entanglement onto selected qubit pairs, enabling its direct use in quantum communication, computation, or sensing.
+Potential approaches include local SWAP operations, entanglement distillation, or routing protocols, depending on the platform \cite{Bennett_purification_1996, Dur_entanglement_2007, Perseguers_quantum_2010, Azuma_all_2015, Campbell_roads_2017}.
+Another direction is to extend the buffering protocol to support genuine multipartite entanglement and its applications in distributed quantum tasks.
+In addition, entanglement buffers could be integrated into repeater-based network architectures to reduce control overhead, increase resilience to channel noise, and support scalable passive entanglement distribution.
+Finally, other experimental techniques such as error correction for known initial buffer states \cite{Drmota_robust_2023} could be employed to further enhance the buffering performance.

 \acknowledgments We are grateful to Satoya Imai and Yiru Zhou for interesting discussions.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), and the German Ministry of Education and Research (Project QuKuK, BMBF Grant No.~16KIS1618K).
+Y.-C. Liu is also supported by the DFG Cluster of Excellence MATH+ (EXC-2046/1, Project No.~390685689) funded by the Deutsche Forschungsgemeinschaft (DFG).